Carbon reduction plan

 Waste

-Read full detail about our sustainability performance in the FCDO Services Annual Report and Accounts 2021/22.
+Fuller detail of FCDO Services’ sustainability performance is contained in its Annual Report and Accounts 2024/25.

 Back to top

-This Carbon Reduction Plan has been completed in accordance with PPN 06/21, and associated guidance and reporting standard for Carbon Reduction Plans.
+This Carbon Reduction Plan has been completed in accordance with PPN06 and associated guidance and reporting standard for Carbon Reduction Plans.

 Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements, and the required subset of Scope 3 emissions have been reported in accordance with the published reporting standard for Carbon Reduction Plans and the Corporate Value Chain (Scope 3) Standard.